corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-### Specific counterparties
+### Retrieving specific counterparties

-We can also use the network map to retrieve a specific counterparty:
+You can use the network map to retrieve a specific counterparty:

 {{< tabs name="tabs-6" >}}
 {{% tab name="kotlin" %}}